 \section{Introduction}

-Systems of ordinary differential equations (ODEs) are commonly used for the mathematical modeling of the rate of change of dynamic processes (e.g., in mathematical biology, see \citet{edelstein2005mathematical}; in the theory of chemical reaction networks, see \cite{feinberg1979lectures} and \cite{sontag2001structure}; and in biochemistry, see \citet{voit2000computational}).
-The systems we have in mind take the form
+Systems of ordinary differential equations (ODEs in short) are commonly used for the mathematical modeling of the rate of change of dynamic processes (e.g., in mathematical biology, see \citet{edelstein2005mathematical}; in the theory of chemical reaction networks, see \cite{feinberg1979lectures} and \cite{sontag2001structure}; and in biochemistry, see \citet{voit2000computational}).
+Statistical inference for ODEs is not a trivial task, because numerical evaluation of standard estimators, like the maximum likelihood or the least squares estimators, may be difficult or computationally costly.
+Therefore, over the last few decades, first in the numerical analysis and mathematical biology literature and lately also in the statistical literature, various alternative, primarily nonparametric smoothing based methods have been proposed in the statistical literature to tackle the problem, see, e.g., \cite{Bellman197126}, \cite{varah1982spline}, \cite{voit1982}, \cite{ramsay2007parameter}, \cite{hooker2009forcing}, \cite{hooker2011parameterizing}, \cite{gugushvili2012sqrt}, \cite{campbell2014anova}, \cite{vujavcic2015time}, \cite{dattner2015model}, \cite{dattner2015}, among others.
+These techniques typically share the property of being computationally simpler, but often also statistically less efficient than the maximum likelihood or the least squares methods.